Regularization in Deep Learning with Python Code

 Regularization is a technique used in machine learning and deep learning to prevent overfitting and improve the generalization performance of a model.
 It involves adding a penalty term to the loss function during training.

 This penalty discourages the model from becoming too complex or having large parameter values, which helps in controlling the model’s ability to fit noise in the training data.
-Regularization in deep learning methods include L1 and L2 regularization, dropout, early stopping, and more.
-By applying regularization, models become more robust and better at making accurate predictions on unseen data.
+Regularization in deep learning methods includes L1 and L2 regularization, dropout, early stopping, and more.
+By applying regularization for deep learning, models become more robust and better at making accurate predictions on unseen data.

 Before we deep dive into the topic, take a look at this image: